czczup/czczup.github.io/docs/about/README.md

 <AboutCard :frontmatter="$page.frontmatter" >

-I am an M.S. student in Department of Computer Science and Technology, Nanjing University (NJU) since 2020, supervised by [Prof. Tong Lu](https://cs.nju.edu.cn/lutong/).
+I am an MD-Phd candidate in Department of Computer Science and Technology, Nanjing University (NJU) since 2020, supervised by [Prof. Tong Lu](https://cs.nju.edu.cn/lutong/).
 I received my bachelor degree from School of Information and Electronic Engineering, Zhejiang University of Science and Technology (ZUST) in 2020.

 </AboutCard>